pandaroux007/RepulsBot/README.md

 To run the project, install the `uv` tool (a more secure and faster equivalent to `pip`), and run `uv run "src/main.py"`.

 > [!WARNING]
-> *The token is hidden in a file not included with the other files on GitHub.
+> *The token is hidden in a file not included with the other files on GitHub (`private.py`).
 Please recreate it with your own token before running the program if you wish to use this project or contribute to its development.
 Also change the IDs in [`constants.py`](src/constants.py)*

 ## 🚀 Development goals
 ### ✅ Objectives achieved: